 - Take about two tablespoons of flour and place them inside the separated cooking liquid.

 - Stir the mixture and whisk it back into the pot.

 - Allow the mixture to simmer until the taste of raw flour disappears.

 - After this, you’ll need to extend the cooking time a little bit.

-Make a Cornstarch Slurry By Mixing With Water
+Make a Cornstarch Slurry By Mixing it With Water

 Cornstarch is a wonderful alternative to flour when looking to thicken soups and sauces while using a slow cooker.
 Not only is cornstarch gluten-free but using it also results in a glossy, clear sauce that’s more appealing to the eye.

 When using cornstarch to thicken stews and soups, the trick is to make a slurry by whisking together equal parts of water and cornstarch.
 Be careful not to use too much cornstarch, as it can make the sauce excessively gloopy, which might ruin your recipe.

 Try using one tablespoon of cornstarch for every cup of liquid.
 Stir the mixture until it’s consistent before whisking it into the pot.
 Cook the sauce until it thickens, and remember to extend the timer.

 Compared to flour, cornstarch is a healthier way to thicken soups because it doesn’t add excess calories to your meal.
 Remember to use cornstarch in small amounts to avoid ruining your recipe.